ThibautMarechal/SafariPasswordExporter/README.md

 - Unlock the dialog so your list of credentials is visible
 - Switch back to Script Editor and hit its Run button
 - Switch back to Safari and select one row of the password table

+The file safari_passwords.csv should be created on your Desktop.